simp/simp-doc/README.md

 ## SIMP Documentation

-The Documentation repository for the 5.1.X version of SIMP.
+The Documentation repository for SIMP

 This is a component of the [System Integrity Management Platform](https://github.com/NationalSecurityAgency/SIMP), a compliance-management framework built on Puppet.